AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 }
 ```

-Activating this shader, binding the proper textures, and activating
+Activating this shader, binding the proper textures, and activating the default projection and view matrices in the second render pass should give you a result similar to the image below.